auth0/docs/articles/architecture-scenarios/checklists.md

 ---
 # Implementation Checklists

-Auth0 provides checklists in spreadsheet format which align with typical SDLC (Software Development Life Cycle) phases.
-Though all of the items in the checklists may not apply to you, we recommend that you use the checklists as a starting point for planning and implementation.
+Auth0 provides checklists in spreadsheet format that align with typical SDLC (Software Development Life Cycle) phases.
+Not all of the items in the checklists will apply to you, so we recommend that you use the checklists as a starting point for planning and implementation.

 ## How to use the checklists